search

 The Division of the Empire (285 AD)

-Emperor Diocletian divided the Empire into two: the Western Roman Empire and the Eastern Roman Empire.
+Emperor Diocletian divided the Roman Empire in two: the Western Roman Empire and the Eastern Roman Empire.

 The Fall of the Western Roman Empire (August 22, 476)

 After centuries of glory, the Western Roman Empire collapsed due to barbarian invasions, economic problems, and internal weaknesses.
-The Eastern Roman Empire, also called the Byzantine Empire, continued.
+The Eastern Roman Empire, also called the Byzantine Empire, persisted.

-Following a Saracen raid in 846, Pope Leo IV undertook the fortification of the area around the Vatican, creating the Civitas Leonina, a precursor to the Papal States.
+Following a Saracen incursion in 846, Pope Leo IV undertook the fortification of the district around the Vatican, creating the Civitas Leonina, a precursor to the Papal States.

 You can enjoy very interesting guided tours of the Vatican, which will immerse you in this era.